-Found 60 - 64 results of 64 programs matching keyword " public space"
+Found 60 - 65 results of 65 programs matching keyword " public space"

+The first-ever live event inside the NASA clean room, where space hardware is being prepared for the Hubble Space Telescope.
+We'll get dressed in "bunny suits" to explore the room and show you the activities of engineers and scientists getting ready for the next Hubble servicing mission in November.
 Hubble's pictures have changed our understanding of the galaxy.
 Here we meet scientists who show us how their images have led to new discoveries, then check in on our own imaging project and track its progress.
 How much time does an astronomer need to get that great picture?
 We'll talk with scientists about how they determine their experiments, and learn what it takes to make their case for a few minutes of the telescope's time.
 What's so special about putting a telescope above the atmosphere?
 Find out by visiting Flight Operations and talking with scientists who've nurtured Hubble from the beginning.
 This episode of Sedge Thomson's West Coast Live radio show explores the places where science and entertainment intersect.
 In this broadcast: Kevin Kelly of Wired Magazine; Lawrence Weschler, author of "Seeing is Forgetting the Name of Thing One Sees"; The Canadian Brass Ensemble; physics chanteuse Lynda Williams; and Jonathan Schooler with a memory wine-tasting.